Creating a Wheelchair-Friendly Home: A Complete Guide

 Another source of problems for wheelchair users is the position of light switches.
 Light switches placed behind countertops for example, can be difficult or impossible for someone in a wheelchair to reach.
 Others may struggle to reach switches that are too high or located near doors that may have to be held open to reach them.
 Wheelchair-friendly light switches should be placed at a height of 36 inches.
 Switches behind counters or at heights at 44 inches or more should be relocated.
 When moving light switches, strongly consider changing to larger, easier to manipulate rocker switches.

-Navigational lighting can be a benefit to everyone in the household.
+Navigational lighting can be a benefit to everyone in the household, and may be seen as an added benefit to home buyers looking at your community.
 Today's LED lighting is perfect to help guide users down hallways and to doorways when it is dark.
 Place this lighting at the base of floorboards to better illuminate travel lanes.
 Additional lighting can be beneficial around door locks and handrails.
 The value of this lighting can be increased by making it either solar or motion activated to minimize struggling to find switches.
 When it comes to lighting, attention should be paid to highly used and traveled areas of the home to make the best use of available resources.

 When choosing flooring for a wheelchair-friendly home, there are four basic factors to be considered.
 You'll want a surface that is slip resistant, easy to maintain, one that wears well and one that is easy to maneuver in a wheelchair.
 Here is a look at some wheelchair-friendly flooring options: